darkfrei/Factorio-Tag-To-Teleport/README.md

 # How to use it

-Placing a tag with no name to teleport to that location.
+Place a tag with no name to teleport to that location.

 To save a teleportation location for later use, give it a name that starts with a digit.
 You can name it e.g. '1 Refinery', '2: Iron', '3 - Train Station' or just '4'.

-Default controls to teleport to save locations: CTRL + [0-9]
+Default controls to teleport to saved locations: CTRL + [0-9]

 # Credits